-In Fig. \ref{fig:ms_fvs_concepts} we show the tSNE mode plots and respective FVs of some example clusters of the WRes0.7 and WRes 2 models.
-As can be seen, the FVs are naturally clustered together and well separated for the narrower WRes0.7 model, and overlap more for the WRes2 model.
+In Figure~\ref{fig:ms_fvs_concepts} we show the tSNE plots and respective FVs of some example clusters of the WRes$0.7$ and WRes$2$ models.
+As can be seen, the FVs are naturally clustered together and well separated for the narrower WRes$0.7$ model, and overlap more for the WRes$2$ model.